njbbaer/progrockdiffusion/README.md

 To quickly just override the output directory name and the prompt: python3 dd.py -p "A cool image of the author of this program" -o Coolguy
 ```
+Simply edit the settings.json file provided, or copy it and make several that include your favorite settings, if you wish to tweak the defaults.

 # Notes

 - Currently Superres Sampling doesn't work, it will crash.